TeaInside/simple_file_transfer/README.md

 # License
 This project is licensed under the GNU GPL v2 license.
-There are exceptions for several directories, please read license_notice.txt
+However, there are some exceptions.
+This project was licensed under the MIT license, and people were contributing their code under the MIT license.

+So some user's directories are still licensed under the MIT license.
+I can't change the license without their permission.

+### Files that are licensed under the MIT license
+- Any file inside directory `users/aviezab`
+- Any file inside directory `users/rLaps`